 For most operations, you should allow Delta Live Tables to process all updates, inserts, and deletes to a target table.
 For details and limitations, see Retain manual deletes or updates.

 Delta Live Tables performs maintenance tasks within 24 hours of a table being updated.
 Maintenance can improve query performance and reduce cost by removing old versions of tables.
 By default, the system performs a full OPTIMIZE operation followed by VACUUM.
 You can disable OPTIMIZE for a table by setting

 pipelines.autoOptimize.managed = false in the table properties for the table.
 Maintenance tasks are performed only if a pipeline update has run in the 24 hours before the maintenance tasks are scheduled.

-To ensure the maintenance cluster has the required storage location access, you must apply security configurations required to access your storage locations to both the default cluster and the maintenance cluster.
+To ensure the maintenance cluster has the required storage location access, you must apply the security configurations required to access your storage locations to both the default and maintenance clusters.
 See Configure your compute settings.

 The following limitations apply:

 All tables created and updated by Delta Live Tables are Delta tables.